Terapevt74/CVforHuman/README.md

 # CVforHuman
-In thiis file u find code for recognized human faces in Python
+In this file you will find code for recognizing human faces in Python.